lurgh/infinitive/README.md

 (This section needs some updates and refinement)

-If you'd like to build Infinitive from source, first confirm you have a working Go environment (I've been using release 1.20.6).
+If you'd like to build Infinitive from source, first confirm you have a working Go environment - current minimum version is 1.21.
 Ensure your GOPATH and GOHOME are set correctly, then:

 ```
 $ go get github.com/lurgh/infinitive